 America's oldest unrestored garden offers a backdrop like no other.

-wins "Sharing the Romance"
+N.C. couple wins "Sharing the Romance"

-Comcast C2, the local Comcast channel in Charleston, and "Charleston Weddings" published by "Charleston Magazine," were the contest's media sponsors.
+Fox24-TV and "Charleston Weddings" published by "Charleston Magazine," were the contest's media sponsors.

 Opened in 1870 as a public garden, Magnolia is one of America's first tourist attractions.
 Since then, international visitors have strolled winding footpaths through more than 100 acres of azaleas, camellias and other seasonal flora.
-Unlike a formal, well-manicured garden, Magnolia's gardens are designed to be in harmony with nature.
+Unlike a formal, well-manicured garden, Magnolia's romantic-style gardens are designed to be in harmony with nature.